 I remember shopping for our first inground pool about 8 years ago (I wasn’t in the business yet) with the wife and I and just chatting that the pool wouldn’t cost us more than $40,000 all in.
 So, we started to search for pool companies and call around (remember yellow pages), no one was able to give us a budget and all insisted that they visit my home to give us a quote.
 Sure, so the fun began; back then we didn’t really know about fiberglass pools and every company we called offered vinyl liner pools and spoke down about fiberglass pools.
 We went with a vinyl liner pool, sold the house since and now have a fiberglass pool (installed by the best – ok I’m being biased)

 The moral of the story was we were way off on our budget and luckily, we had a line of credit at the time to offset the costs.
 As you are reading this blog I truly wish this helps you with budgeting for your next pool regardless if it’s a fiberglass or vinyl liner swimming pool.

 Always start with a wish list and a must list and take good notes, paying attention to details.

 Naturally, the first cost we should outline is that of the Pool Shell even though there are a handful of manufactures offering pools in Ontario, only a few are actually the best pools (sorry can’t mention which ones here… big NO NO – can tell you warranty, structure, gel coat and customer service plays a large role in my opinion)

-A typical 10′ x 20′ fiberglass pool shell with delivery cost approximately $18,000 plus tax.
+A typical 10′ x 20′ fiberglass pool shell cost approximately $22,800 plus tax.
 Doesn’t matter if it’s rectangle or freeform it’s only a few hundred dollars difference.
 You might find some fiberglass pool manufacturer brands are less expensive, but they fall into the same ballpark depending on quality, warranty, gel coat colour finishes and design.

 The Coping & Patio